top of page

 Looking back, I realize I have spent much of my life grappling with conflicting narratives cherished by people from various regions and communities, trying to reconcile them with words.
 This struggle has made me acutely aware of the limitations of language.
 In recent years, I have decided to periodically immerse myself in communities that hold completely different beliefs than myself, in order to creatively disrupt the narratives I am unconsciously weaving in my head.

 I was born in Osaka and soon moved to Bangkok due to my parents' work.
 Later, I lived in Singapore until I have finished junior high school.
 After returning to Japan and finishing my high school studies, I enrolled in Kunitachi College of Music in Tokyo, where I studied composition and computer music.
 After graduating, I received a scholarship to pursue a master's degree at Columbia University in New York.
-Looking back, my time in New York allowed me to deeply engage with artists and immerse myself in the “worldview” shaped by the close-knit relationships I had with people within that artistic bubble.
+In retrospect, my time in New York allowed me to deeply engage with artists and immerse myself in the “worldview” shaped by the close-knit relationships I had with people within that artistic bubble.
 Upon graduating from Columbia, I became a Mitsubishi Foundation research fellow at the University of Pittsburgh, but my desire to see more of the world led me to Dresden, Germany.
 With this lucky move, even with the unprecedented COVID-19 pandemic struck, I and other composers in Germany were able to continue our creative work without interruption, thanks to government support.

 After five years of my creative endeavours in Germany, I sought a new perspective, which led me to move to Taiwan in 2023.
 Taiwan, like every place I've lived, has its own unique narratives for understanding the world.
 Here, I am currently blending the “stories” held by the people I interact with into my own, reworking what “common sense” means to me, as if these ideas were made of clay.
 I find that in Taiwan, similarly to that of in Japan, there is a certain tolerance for “ambiguity” in the narratives, which provides me with a sense of ease.
 Some of the perspectives people hold here overlap with the perspectives I have encountered in the United States and Germany, while others seem entirely incompatible, making the experience all the more fascinating.